1 Data Management

 Below, we convert each

-file extension, and rename unequivocally the firstcolname
+.TABULARfile to its recommended.tsvfile extension, and rename unequivocally the firstcolnameintobarcode_id:

 Code